Reloaded-Project/Reloaded.Memory.Buffers/docs/specification/allocation-algorithm.md

     }
     ```

-Lastly, try allocating; on Linux, to allocate you should use `mmap`.
-Here's remainder of the code that does the actual lookup and allocation.
+Lastly, try allocating based on the free regions, like this:

 === "C#"